pjps/config-kernel/README.md

        $ EDITOR=vim ./configk -E /tmp/config-6.4.8-200.fc38.x86_64 ../linux/

+    12) Edit file in-place with the --in-place option

+       $ ./configk -e CGROUPS -i /tmp/config-6.8.4-200.fc39.x86_64 ../linux/

+    13) Filter output by a given <string> with --grep switch.
+By default
+        <string> is searched in 'depends on' attribute value; If <string>
+        begins with the 's:' prefix, it is searched in the 'select' attribute value.

+       $ ./configk -g EXT4_FS ../centos-stream-9/
+       $ ./configk --grep s:EXT4_FS ../linux/

 **configk** program can check and validate a '.config' configuration file against any given kernel source tree.
 It supports following options: